RV Tips and Tricks for Beginners

 6. Arrive at your campsight before nightfall.

-This RV tip goes out to new RV owners especially.
+This RVing tip goes out to new RV owners especially.
 When you’re planning your first trip, be sure to give yourself time to get to your destination before dark.
-Setting up your campsite for the first time can be cumbersome enough for an RV maiden voyage.
+Setting up your campsite for the first time can be cumbersome enough for a maiden voyage.
 Cut yourself some slack by arriving with plenty of light left to get your RV set up and ready to camp.

 7. Create an RV trip checklist.